teejavus/faqentersurrogate/docs/registration.markdown

 2. Fill in the Name box, and enter the session id shared with you to join into the world directly.

 **Note:** \
-The session needs to be live for a guest to be able to join the world.
+1. The session needs to be live for a guest to be able to join the world.
+2. The guest cannot start a world, or control their avatar details.

 ---